Love High-Intensity Interval Training? You may want to avoid HIIT during these times:

-High intensity interval training has become increasingly popular in recent times.
-This form of training helps to burn a lot of calories in a short amount of time as well as improve VO2 max and decrease resting blood pressure (1).
+High-intensity interval training (HIIT) has become increasingly popular in recent times.
+HIIT workouts help burn a lot of calories in a short amount of time as well as improve VO2 max and decrease resting blood pressure (Source).
 HIIT’s ability to produce similar benefits to moderate intensity exercise in less time has made it a popular and fun alternative to steady state cardio for the casual gym member.
 HIIT is a great way to burn calories and build muscle, depending on one’s fitness level, they can even be done simultaneously when properly integrated into a routine by an experienced personal trainer.

 However, performing this style of workout can also be unfavorable to someone in the following circumstances: